-Myth: The Interest Rate Determines The True Cost Of The Mortgage
+Myth 1: The Interest Rate Determines the True Cost of the Mortgage

-Myth: Mortgage Rates Change Only Once A Day
+Myth 2: Mortgage Rates Change Only Once Per Day

-Mortgage rates change frequently, often several times per day, based on market activity.
-Work with your loan officer to determine the best strategy for locking in a good rate.
+Mortgage rates change frequently often several times per day based on market activity.
+Work with your loan officer closely to determine the best strategy for locking in a good rate.

 Lenders do not have to charge the same fees as there are no laws requiring them to do so.
 Fees for services like appraisals and credit reports will differ from lender to lender.

 Myth 4: Credit is looked at equally when applying jointly for a mortgage

 When applying jointly for a mortgage the lender pulls both of your credit scores from each of the three credit reporting agencies.
 The lowest score of the middle set will then be used to determine your mortgage interest rate.

 Myth 5: You must put at least a 10% Down Payment in order to get a home loan

 Many potential homebuyers fear the down payment because they believe you need to put down 10, 15, or even 20% down in order to qualify for a mortgage.
 The truth is there are programs that offer financing as low as 0-3.5% down.
 Talk to your loan officer about low down payment mortgage options.

 Myth 6: You must wait 7 years before getting another home loan after a foreclosure